MirceaStefanescu/Portofolio/Predictive Analytics Pipeline on Kubernetes/README.md

 # Predictive Analytics Pipeline on Kubernetes

-Event-driven predictive analytics pipeline for data and platform teams that need real-time insights and autoscaling on Kubernetes.
+Real-time predictive analytics pipeline for data and platform teams that need fast insights from streaming IoT telemetry.
+15-second pitch: A real-time pipeline that ingests Kafka streams, processes them with Flink for streaming ETL and prediction scoring, writes results to PostgreSQL/Elasticsearch, and visualizes metrics in Grafana.
+Deployed on Kubernetes to demonstrate end-to-end data engineering and MLOps.

+Use case: An IoT sensor network emits temperature events; Flink aggregates and scores anomalies per 30-second window; ops teams monitor results in Grafana.

 ## Features
 - Kafka ingestion for durable event streams and backpressure handling